saboyle/LeavingCareWiki/index.md

-# Welcome to the Leaving Care Portal
+# Welcome to the Care Leavers' Portal

 ![Leaving Care Image](./40366.jpg)